recep-demir/CafeMontana/README.md

 # Cafe Montana Website

 This is a website for Cafe Montana, built using HTML, CSS, and Bootstrap 5.
 It features a responsive design, a carousel slider, menu sections, team member profiles, and a contact form with a Google Maps integration.

+## Live Demo
+A live demo of the project is available at: [Live Demo](https://cafemontana.netlify.app/)

 ![App Screenshot](./img/image.png)

 ## Features